April 15th 2021

 When she set up her dedicated skipping Instagram account, Lauren Jumps, Lauren had no followers, but quickly amassed people who wanted to join her jump rope journey including Davina McCall and Made in Chelsea star Louise Thompson, who has her own fitness brand Pocket Sport.
 “I realised early on that by filming myself and sharing my journey, I would learn quicker and enjoy the experience more.”

 “I am a sporty person, and I grew up doing dance and sports such as squash, netball, lacrosse and athletics so I guess I'm quite coordinated although, that said, skipping made me feel very uncoordinated at first.
 It's so much harder than it looks.
 I'm quite a determined person and hate being rubbish at things so I guess I do pick things up quickly due to this.”

 A quick browse of Lauren’s Instagram shows off some fancy footwork that skipping novices can only dream of, such as jumping leg cross move 'the toad' and '360 turns' where you pivot full circles while skipping, but she’s definitely put the time in.
 She spent several hours a day skipping at the beginning and now spends around an hour a day five days a week perfecting her skills.
-It took a few months to progress to the advanced level she's at now, which has earned her brand deals with fitness names such as Hexxee Socks and TCA activewear, as well as her own range of skipping ropes with Dope Ropes, £19, which sold out in 48 hours.
-She has now had more than 132,000 views on her Instagram videos.
+It took a few months to progress to the advanced level she's at now, which has earned her brand deals with fitness names such as Hexxee Socks and TCA activewear, as well as her own range of skipping ropes with Dope Ropes, £19.

 Online searches for ‘skipping rope workout’ are up 800 per cent this year with more people asking the question ‘is skipping good for weight loss?’.
 Who better to ask than our new queen of jump rope, Lauren Jumps.